grosa1/old_grosa1.github.io/_pages/about.md

   image_circular: true # crops the image to make it circular
   address:

-news: true  # includes a list of news items
+news: false  # includes a list of news items
 selected_papers: false # includes a list of papers marked as "selected={true}"
-social: true  # includes social icons under the profile image
+social: false  # includes social icons under the profile image
-social_bottom: false  # includes social icons at the bottom of the page
+social_bottom: true  # includes social icons at the bottom of the page
 footer_fixed: false  # keeps the footer at the bottom of the page
 ---